 First, your vet will put your pet under general anesthetic.
 Then, he/she will make a small incision and collect 2-4 tablespoons of fat (either in the belly or behind the shoulder blades).
 Since your pet is under anesthetic, this is a great opportunity to do anything else needed – spay/neuter, or dental for example.
 Your local, highly trained MediVet representative will then process the sample, right in the clinic, using MediVet equipment.
 After about 3 hours, the cells are ready for injection into areas of damage.
-In addition, some cells are administered IV.
-For the administration step, your pet will either not sedated at all, locally anesthetized with ethyl chloride spray, or lightly sedated, depending on what’s best for your pet.
+In addition, some cells are administered by IV.
+For the administration step, your pet will either not be sedated at all, locally anesthetized with ethyl chloride spray, or lightly sedated, depending on what’s best for your pet.
 You can pick up your pet later that same day.

 What is the recovery period, and how long does it take to see results?

 We recommend that the patient be kept quiet for the first 10 days.
-Then, while they may feel a lot better, you will need to be careful so your pet doesn’t injure themselves until they build up some of their muscles.
+Then, while they may feel a lot better, you will need to be careful so your pet doesn’t injure themselves until they build back up some of their muscles.
 Swimming and walking in water is great therapy.
 We typically see improvement starting after 3 weeks, and then continuing up to around 2 months.